In this article

 Advantages of dark mode:

-- Dark mode can help design, making it easier to read content and notice details.
+- Dark mode can enhance legibility, making it easier to read content and notice details.

 - Bonus!
 Dark mode also helps reserve device resources, as less energy is needed to display content.